 I left the pate’ off my Banh Mi sandwiches and added a little mayonnaise.
-I felt the mayo offered a smooth creamy base and didn’t distract from the star ingredients!
+I feel the mayo offers a smooth creamy base and doesn’t distract from the star ingredients!

 A Banh Mi Sandwich is always a big hit any time I make them.
 Give it a try!